cldeluna/pandas_for_pandemic_data/MyContext.md

 #### It all starts with the data

-When I decided to use Pandas and Python to look at this data I had to start with getting data.
-That was an eye opener.
+When I decided to use Pandas and Python to look at this data, the first step was actually getting some data.
+That effort was an eye opener.

 [Worldometers](https://www.worldometers.info) had some wonderful data, all sources identified, and nicely put together but I could not find a way to get to raw data.
 I suspect that it is available through their subscription service and kudos to [Worldometers](https://www.worldometers.info) as they are not taking this opportunity, unlike so many others, to drive up subscriptions.
 I didn't want to do screen scraping so I decided to use the Worldometers data for comparison.